|Delivery:||Live online & in-person workshops|

-It covers the basics of good professional communication as well as more advanced topics like ensuring that your body language matches your words and that effective professional communication is partly down to personal confidence, impact and choice of words.
+It covers all aspects of good professional communication from your choice of words through to some more advanced topics like ensuring that your body language matches your words and personal confidence.

 By the end of this course you will:

 • Communicating your message – what are you trying to say and to whom?

 • Using appropriate language

 • How to be sure you’re conveying your intended meaning (being unambiguous)